Financial Aid Satisfactory Academic Progress (SAP) Policy

 2. The student will be placed on Financial Aid Probation and will be required to follow an “Academic Plan” designed to return them to good standing within an appropriate time period.

-• While on Financial Aid Probation, a student may continue to receive financial aid, if he or she is otherwise eligible.
+While on Financial Aid Probation, a student may continue to receive financial aid, provided that he or she is otherwise eligible.
 At the end of each probationary semester the student will be:

 • Removed from Financial Aid Probation if the student is meeting minimum SAP requirements, OR